 Coverage of disability

-Disability and various health conditions have been held to fall within Article 14.
+Numerous cases have held that a person’s health status, including disability and various health impairments, fall within Article 14.
 See Disability under Article 14.

-Only applies within scope of another Convention right
+Only within the scope of another Convention right

 ‘Discrimination’ and ‘justification’